ES-Collection/id_barcode/README.md

 InDesign Barcode maker
 ======================

-Easily make EAN-13 based barcodes in InDesign.
+Easily generate EAN-13 based barcodes in InDesign.

 Use [`id_barcode.jsx`](https://github.com/gitbruno/id_barcode/raw/master/id_barcode.jsx) if you just want to use the plugin.